 FOR THE CHICKEN

-- 3 pound chicken cut up to your preference (I used leg and thigh quarters today)
+- 3 pounds chicken washed with vinegar and cut into bite-sized pieces (I used leg and thigh quarters today)

 - Salt and black pepper to taste